go-lang-plugin-org/go-lang-idea-plugin/contributing.md

 The steps:

-1. Download the IDEA Community (or you can use your licensed IDEA Ultimate copy) from here: <http://www.jetbrains.com/idea/>.
+* Download the IDEA Community (or you can use your licensed IDEA Ultimate copy) from here: <http://www.jetbrains.com/idea/>.
-2. Open the copy of google-go-lang-idea-plugin repository (that was previously checked out) with it (the default project module config should work with a recent IDEA 14 version).
+* Open the copy of google-go-lang-idea-plugin repository (that was previously checked out) with it (the default project module config should work with a recent IDEA 14 version).
-3. Open the Project Settings (Command + ; on Mac or File -> Project Settings on other platforms), go to the SDKs entry, click the `+` (and select IntelliJ IDEA Plugin SDK).
+* Open the Project Settings (Command + ; on Mac or File -> Project Settings on other platforms), go to the SDKs entry, click the `+` (and select IntelliJ IDEA Plugin SDK).
-4. If it says you need a Java SDK first.
+* If it says you need a Java SDK first.
 You should add a java SDK with the same version that you used for build idea.
 If you use mac,you should check follow path:
 ```
 /System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/
 /Library/Java/JavaVirtualMachines/jdk1.8.0_25.jdk/Contents/
 ```

-5.After setup java SDK. go to the SDKs entry, click the `+` (and select IntelliJ IDEA Plugin SDK) navigate to the unzipped location of the IDEA build that you created before.
+* After setup java SDK. go to the SDKs entry, click the `+` (and select IntelliJ IDEA Plugin SDK) navigate to the unzipped location of the IDEA build that you created before.
 It will recognize a new IDEA Plugin SDK with the name `IDEA IC-139.SNAPSHOT`.
 After that you should add the IDEA sources to it by selecting the SDK, going to the `Sourcepath` tab, clicking `+` in the lower panel and navigating to the checkout out sources of IDEA.
 Press add, let it inspect the folders for sources and add all the found sources to the SDK.
-6. Go to the Project entry and make sure that the Project SDK is set to selected SDK.
+* Go to the Project entry and make sure that the Project SDK is set to selected SDK.
-7. Wait until the source files of the SDK are indexed.
+* Wait until the source files of the SDK are indexed.

 Now you can use the run configurations provided by the plugin source code to run and play: